uri3lrex/rest_server_assignment1/README.md

 ## Week 4 To-Do List
 - [x] get weather API key (2 calls so far??): free for 60 calls per day. worth it.
 - [x] Set up a dummy front-end and back-end in the test branch
-- [ ] Vue technology setup: as per the assignment's requirement
+- [x] Vue technology setup: as per the assignment's requirement
-- [ ] Connect front and back (Possibly through axious??): convenient http client
+- [x] Connect front and back (Possibly through axious??): convenient http client.
+Paired with this I just simply connected it by running it on the same port.
-- [ ] Display results : render data
+- [x] Display results : render data
+- [ ] Update the sketch architecture in final
 - [ ] Style the appp: setting up the website through the html/css/js wombocombo

 ## Week 5 To-Do List